tensorflow/models/research/slim/README.md

 # Installation
 <a id='Install'></a>

-In this section, we describe the steps you need to install the appropriate packages.
+In this section, we describe the steps required to install the appropriate prerequisite packages.

 ## Installing latest version of TF-slim

-As of 8/28/16, the latest [stable release of TF](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html#pip-installation) is r0.10, which does not contain the latest version of slim.
-To obtain the latest version of slim, please install the most recent nightly build of TF
+As of 8/28/16, the latest [stable release of TF](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html#pip-installation) is r0.10, which does not contain the latest version of TF-Slim.
+To obtain the latest version, you must install the most recent nightly build of TensorFlow.
 You can find the latest nightly binaries at [TensorFlow Installation](https://github.com/tensorflow/tensorflow#installation) in the section that reads "People who are a little more adventurous can also try our nightly binaries".
 Copy the link address that corresponds to